gramineproject/gramine/Documentation/performance.rst

    itself, this particular output is not interesting.
 In reality, performance counters should be compared against "golden runs" to deduce any interesting trends.

+It is also possible to dump and reset SGX-related statistics interactively, using ``SIGUSR1`` signal.
+This helps to collect SGX-related statistics only for a particular period, e.g. skipping the Gramine startup and application initialization time and concentrating only on the actual application processing.
+Send ``SIGUSR1`` using command ``kill -SIGUSR1 -<PGID>``.

 Effects of system calls / ocalls
 --------------------------------